 Trained as an architect, he received his B.Arch from Drexel University.
 From 2003 to 2009, he practiced with Venturi, Scott Brown and Associates.

-Bryan Norwood is a PhD candidate in the history and theory of architecture at Harvard University and is the 2016 Charles E. Peterson Senior Fellow at the Athenaeum of Philadelphia.
-His dissertation, entitled “The Architect’s Knowledge: Imagining the Profession’s Historical Body, 1797-1933,” is a study of the development of professionalized architectural knowledge through the formalization of architectural education in nineteenth-century America.
-Focusing on the key role the conceptualization of architectural history played in the formation of the discipline and profession, Bryan’s dissertation explores the ethics of the hermeneutic relation of architecture to its own past.
+Bryan E. Norwood is a PhD candidate at Harvard University and a visiting assistant professor at the Mississippi State University School of Architecture.
+He was the 2016-2017 Charles E. Peterson Senior Fellow at the Athenaeum of Philadelphia.
+His dissertation, entitled “The Architect’s Knowledge: Imagining the Profession’s Historical Body, 1797-1877,” is a study of the development of professionalized architectural knowledge through the formalization of architectural education in nineteenth-century America.
+Focusing on the key role the conceptualization of architectural history played in the formation of the discipline and profession, Bryan’s dissertation explores the ethics of architecture’s relation to its own past.

 Bryan previously received a BA in philosophy and a BArch from Mississippi State University, an MA in philosophy from Boston University, and an AM in architecture from Harvard.
-He has taught lecture and seminar courses in architectural history and theory at the GSD, Northeastern University, and Boston University.
-In addition to his dissertation, Bryan’s recent research includes the architectural implications of speculative realism and object-oriented ontology, the history of flood control on the Mississippi River, mid-century modern architecture in Boston, and the architectural historiography of plantation houses in the Lower Mississippi Valley.
-His writing has appeared in Philosophical Forum, Harvard Design Magazine, Culture Machine, Log, and MONU, as well as collected volumes on Maurice Merleau-Ponty and Gilles Deleuze.
+He has taught courses at the GSD, Northeastern University, and Boston University.
+In addition to his dissertation, Bryan’s recent research includes the architectural implications of phenomenology, the history of flood control on the Mississippi River, mid-century modern architecture in Boston, speculative realism and object-oriented ontology, and the architectural historiography of plantation houses in the Lower Mississippi Valley.
+His writing has appeared in Philosophical Forum, Harvard Design Magazine, Culture Machine, Log, and MONU, as well as several collected volumes.

 Her interactive work includes the development of a programming language in Urdu, a mobile app that uses computer vision to identify and connect with network devices and a 120 ft. video installation at InterActiveCorp headquarters in New York City.
 She has presented work at the Association for Computer Machinery’s Tangible Embodied Embedded Interaction Conference, 2015.
 Sabrina also serves on the board of the Hannah Arendt Center for Politics and Humanities at Bard College.